The Shanten Parser

 Walkthrough of a Parse

 So, how do we walk a hand?
 First, we sort it, primarily by suit (manzu, pinzu, souzu, honors) and secondarily by value (1-9; East, South, West, North, White, Green, Red).
 The internal representation of the tiles compresses things like suit and value into bitfields in such a way that sorting the tiles as if they were integers naturally performs this two-tiered sorting (this is a native Aozora feature—and Aozora also brought a tile-sorting function with it, which is very handy).
 This makes searching for things like consecutive tiles and same-faced tiles a matter of looking a tile or two over, not a search through the whole hand (is that the siren song of O(n²) off in the distance?
-Best not approach…).31 It also ensures that—in the case of nodes that care about whether tiles have consecutive values—we only have to think about consecutivity in one direction (as-implemented, this direction is “ascending”)—that is, if we have ourselves a 3, we only care about 4 and 5, not 2, because any 2 in that suit was stored at a point in memory that we must already have processed to be seeing a 3 (that is, at an earlier point in the array for the hand).
+Best not approach…).31 Alas, while writing this writeup, I found a place where I had succumbed to O(n²) and was looping through the hand on every node construction58.
+After fixing it, the average performance increased by 22% for a full parse in C# and 39% per parse step in U#.59

 In addition to pointers to including which tiles of the hand this node consumes, as well as the lowest available tile index, which is what we will use if we continue parsing from here (some node types, like split protoruns, may skip adjacent tiles within the sorted hand).
-If there are not enough tiles in the hand to make the node in question, no allocation is performed and null is returned.33 Having found that the hand does have the requisite tiles to form the group in question (pair, triplet, etc), the node is then run through an early-out function that checks to ensure that parses descending from this node are relevant to calculating shanten, using running counts of what’s present within the parse so far that are members within a node (and include that node itself).
-If the parse direction is deemed unfruitful, the node is freed and null is returned.
-If the early-out allows the node through, the node is returned from the parse function for that type of meld and attached to the tree; there’s one slot for each type.
+If there are not enough tiles in the hand to make the node in question, no allocation is performed and null is returned.33 Allocating a node is performed using a stack allocator which simply increments up for every allocation and decrements by one if the freed node is at the top of the stack, counting off the available indices for the struct of arrays.60

 After it has attempted to add all six types of nodes, the parser then checks to see if is over its time budget.
 If it is (and, as implemented, it always is, as the time budget is set to 0ms), it then skips over recursing into its child nodes to parse what children they may themselves have.
 Regardless of whether child nodes were further processed, a pass over the children is performed to see if this parse branch has further space to be explored or not—every child must either be null (denoting a branch as impossible or nonviable) or itself be marked as done (which will happen during construction if the node consumes all the remaining tiles in the hand) for the current parse branch headed by this node to be marked done.
 After that check is performed, the node is marked completed and is returned by-reference.
 The entry point into the parser always starts at the root node, and when it returns, it returns the address of the root node, which is what is used to check if the whole parse tree is done, using the result of the aforementioned check.

 As mentioned, the parser always starts at the root node, even upon resumption.
 Upon resumption, when it encounters a node marked as completed, it skips over the timeout check and starts recursing into its children.
 Once it finds a child node that hasn’t yet been completed (that is, a child node that has not yet had its own possible children parsed out of the hand) it starts the parsing process mentioned above, using that child node as the starting point.
 The timer is not reset, thus including the time needed to find uncompleted nodes in the time budget for that step of the parse.
-Walking the tree to search for unfinished nodes adds approximately 22% to the total time consumption of a parse 34, but an attempt to make a resumption table to shortcut the walk actually made performance far worse.
-This could be an area of investigation for future performance improvements, but a more careful design will be needed.
+Walking the tree to search for unfinished nodes adds approximately 22% to the total time consumption of a parse 34 Unless something wacky is going on, I believe the overhead is concentrated towards later parse steps, as those have more tree to walk through, but the exact curve is unknown to me, so I have listed here the number I do have, which is for the overall parse.

-Once the status of a parse branch being done has proliferated back up the tree to the root node—everything beneath it has either reached the end of the hand or had all its child nodes deemed nonviable35 —the parse for that hand is deemed to be done and the results are reported to the player.
+Once the status of a parse branch being done has proliferated back up the tree to the root node—everything beneath it has either reached the end of the hand or had all its child nodes deemed nonviable35 The existence of a node that just takes one, single tile means that there will always be a way to progress forward in a hand, unless the early-out burns down that path.
+This is why parses aren’t guaranteed to use all the tiles of a hand—these parses are still correct, however.

 The Early-Out

 The early-out works as follows: when attempting to add a new node to the parse tree, check to see if this choice of parse direction will send us down a path of no return; a path from where we can never get a better shanten than the best shanten seen so far.
 This check is performed using a metric called Optimistic Shanten, which looks at the existing parse and the number of remaining tiles and assumes the best case scenario for the remaining tiles.
 For example, for regular shanten, it assumes all remaining tiles are in three-tile melds and, if there’s two tiles left over after that, it treats them as a pair.
 For optimistic chiitoi, it adds in the count of how many distinct pairs of tiles are in the hand, unconsumed by the parse (on top of the existing pair count).
-Optimistic kokushi musou shanten, however, is the same as regular kokushi shanten; they both come from a prepass over the hand.36 As is done with regular shanten, the minimum is taken of these three metrics to get a best-case scenario.
-If the best-case scenario from continuing down this parse branch is worse than the best shanten yet recorded, then the parser does not follow this parse branch and instead marks it as done.
+Optimistic kokushi musou shanten, however, is the same as regular kokushi shanten; they both come from a prepass over the hand.36 Kokushi shanten is, blessedly, not ambiguous; “how many different kinds of nonsimple tiles are in this hand” is relatively easy to answer for a computer, and adding in a check for a pair is pretty simple as well.

 This works due to an element of shanten’s behavior: when you add a tile, shanten can either decrease by one or experience no change; there is a speed cap, as it were, in regards to shanten getting better as you add more tiles.
 This maximum speed means that it is possible to irrevocably fall behind; that is, we have consumed so many tiles that don’t improve our shanten that we can’t catch up to the best-seen shanten with the tiles remaining, even if those tiles are as good as they can be.
 So, if the best parse we could possibly make with what we have in progress is worse than the best full parse for this hand yet, it is because we have a suboptimal parse; therefore, we mark this node as failed and try to continue the parse another way, saving us the time of walking down the rest of the hand.
 The early-out cuts average time usage by ~53% and worst-case space usage by ~84% in the sample data, which is not bad.